Eleko/FNN/README.md

 <h1>FNN Builder</h1>

-A simple class to build and train vanilla feedforward neural networks</br>
+A simple tool to build and train feedforward neural networks from-scratch</br>

 <a name="usage"/>